life safety branch

 Car Seat Installation

-Over 70% of child car seats are installed incorrectly, this sobering statistic is why the Fort Myers Beach Fire Department has partnered with Safe Kids International and Golisano Children’s Hospital of Southwest Florida to provide free car seat installation and inspection service.
+Over 73% of child car seats are installed incorrectly.
+This sobering statistic is why the Fort Myers Beach Fire Department has partnered with Safe Kids International and Golisano Children’s Hospital of Southwest Florida to provide free car seat installation and inspection service.
 If you or someone you know is need of having a car seat installed or inspected please contact the Life Safety Division at PREVENTION@FMBFIRE.ORG